qurator-spk/neat/docs/User_Guide.md

 #### version 0.1

 ### 1. Introduction
 [neath](https://github.com/qurator-spk/neath) is a simple, browser-based tool for editing and annotating text with named entities to produce a corpus for training/testing/evaluation.
-It can be used to add or correct named entity BIO-tags in a TSV file and to correct the token text or segmentation (e.g. due to OCR errors).
+It can be used to add or correct named entity BIO-tags in a TSV file and to correct the token text or tokenization (e.g. due to OCR/segmentation errors).

 [neath](https://github.com/qurator-spk/neath) is developed at the [Berlin State Library](http://staatsbibliothek-berlin.de/) for data annotation in the context of the [SoNAR-IDH](https://sonar.fh-potsdam.de/) project and the [QURATOR](https://qurator.ai/) project.